vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--password <i>esxi_host_or_vcenter_server_password</i></pre>

-Wrap the password in single quotation marks (') on Mac OS and Linux and in double quotation (") marks on Windows if it includes special characters.
+Wrap the password in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes special characters.

 <pre>--password '<i>esxi_host_or_vcenter_server_p@ssword</i>'</pre>